bblodfon/Yates-Hennel-generalization/README.md

 The results.txt is the file where all the results are stored (and some other info, like number of forward trees, etc.)

-The hennel_graphs/ has some graphs created (based on the triangle.txt file) with the use of the dot program.
+The hennel_graphs folder has some graphs created (based on the triangle.txt file) with the use of the dot program.